cbeyan/AffectiveBodyMovements/README.md

 The input of our model at a time is a part of a data segment in the form of two RGB images in logistic position image format.
 The two-branches of the proposed architecture take images both having the size *M=NxK* (while K is defined by the number of markers).
-Strating from an image *I* having the size *MxK*) corresponding to a certain data chunk duration and *I_2* that is a part of *I* corresponding to the last portion of *I* (e.g., the last quarter), thus its size is *M=NxK*, where 1 < N <M, first, image resizing with bi-cubic interpolation is
+Starting from an image *I* having the size *MxK*) corresponding to a certain data chunk duration and *I_2* that is a part of *I* corresponding to the last portion of *I* (e.g., the last quarter), thus its size is *M=NxK*, where 1 < N <M, first, image resizing with bi-cubic interpolation is